ShaelinB/Portfolio/Current Projects/Jigsaw Wizards/README.md

 - Creative Thinking
 - Collaboration
 - Figma
+- Narrative Design
 - Piskel
 - Trello

-**Genre:** Roguelite
+**Genre:** Roguelike

-**Description:** Jigsaw Wizards is a 2D roguelite where players assemble puzzle pieces to form spells used to battle enemy wizards.
+**Description:** Jigsaw Wizards is a 2D roguelike where players assemble puzzle pieces to form spells used to battle enemy wizards.

 <!-- **Where to play:**  <a href="https://thefishtacos.itch.io/quitdreaming">https://thefishtacos.itch.io/quitdreaming</a> -->

 **Development:**

-I am one of the designers on the team.
-My contributions include designing the moment-to-moment, creating UI mockups, producing static pixel art assets, and developing core game mechanics.
+As one of the lead designers on the project, I help shape both the game’s core systems and overall player experience.
+My contributions include designing the moment-to-moment gameplay loop, developing gameplay mechanics, creating UI mockups in Figma, producing pixel art assets, and balancing systems through iterative playtesting.
+I also contribute to the game’s narrative direction, helping align its world and characters with the experimental spell-building mechanics.